jeroennoten/Laravel-AdminLTE/README.md

 ### 6.8 Control Sidebar (Right Sidebar)

 Here you have the option to enable a right sidebar.
-When active, you can use the @section('right-sidebar').
+When active, you can use the `@section('right-sidebar')`.
 The icon you configure will be displayed at the end of the top menu, and will show/hide the sidebar.
 The slide option will slide the sidebar over the content, while false will push the content without animation.
 You can also choose the sidebar theme (dark or light).

-The following config options available:
+The following config options are available:

 - __`right_sidebar`__